-- a fund for joint investments in trust (i.e., mutual fund), as such term is defined in the Law for Joint Investments in Trust, 5754-1994, or a management company of such a fund; - a provident fund as defined in the Control of the Financial Services (Provident Funds) Law 5765-2005, or a management company of such a fund; - an insurer, as defined in the Law for Oversight of Insurance Transactions, 5741-1981;

-- a banking entity or satellite entity, as such terms are defined in the Banking Law (Licensing), 5741-1981, other than a joint services company, acting for their own account or for the account of investors of the type listed in Section 15A(b) of the Securities Law 1968; - · a company that is licensed as a portfolio manager, as such term is defined in Section 8(b) of the Law for the Regulation of Investment Advisors and Portfolio Managers, 5755-1995, acting on its own account or for the account of investors of the type listed in Section 15A(b) of the Securities Law 1968: - an investment advisor or investment distributer, as such term is defined in Section 7(c) of the Law for the Regulation of Investment Advisors and Portfolio Managers, 5755-1995, acting on its own account; - a member of the Tel Aviv Stock Exchange, acting on its own account or for the account of investors of the type listed in Section 15A(b) of the Securities Law 1968; - · an underwriter fulfilling the conditions of Section 56(c) of the Securities Law, 5728-1968, acting on its own account; - a venture capital fund (defined as an entity primarily involved in investments in companies which, at the time of investment, (i) are primarily engaged in research and development or manufacture of new technological products or processes and (ii) involve above-average risk); - · an entity fully owned by investors of the type listed in Section 15A(b) of the Securities Law 1968; - an entity, other than an entity formed for the purpose of purchasing securities in this offering, in which the shareholders equity is in excess of NIS 50 million; and - An individual, fulfilling the conditions of section 9 to the supplement to the Law for the Regulation of Investment Advisors and Portfolio Managers, 5755-1995, acting on its own account, and for this matter, the Section 9 to the supplement shall be referred to instead of "as an eligible client for the meaning of this law", as "as an investor for the meaning of Section15A(b)(1) of the Securities Law 1968.
+- · a fund for joint investments in trust, i.e., mutual fund, as such term is defined in the Law for Joint Investments in Trust, 5754-1994, or a management company of such a fund; - a provident fund as defined in the Control of the Financial Services (Provident Funds) Law 5765-2005, or a management company of such a fund; - · an insurer, as defined in the Law for Oversight of Insurance Transactions, 5741-1981; - a banking entity or satellite entity, as such terms are defined in the Banking Law (Licensing), 5741-1981, other than a joint services company, acting for its own account or for the account of investors of the type listed in Section 15A(b) of the Securities Law, 1968; - a company that is licensed as a portfolio manager, as such term is defined in Section 8(b) of the Law for the Regulation of Investment Advisors and Portfolio Managers, 5755-1995, acting on its own account or for the account of investors of the type listed in Section 15A(b) of the Securities Law, 1968; - · an investment advisor or investment distributer, as such term is defined in Section 7(c) of the Law for the Regulation of Investment Advisors and Portfolio Managers, 5755-1995, acting on its own account; - · a member of the Tel Aviv Stock Exchange, acting on its own account or for the account of investors of the type listed in Section 15A(b) of the Securities Law, 1968; - · an underwriter fulfilling the conditions of Section 56(c) of the Securities Law, 5728-1968, acting on its own account; - venture capital fund, defined as an entity primarily involved in investments in companies which, at the time of investment, (i) are primarily engaged in research and development or manufacture of new technological products or processes and (ii) involve above-average risk; - · an entity fully owned by investors of the type listed in Section 15A(b) of the Securities Law, 5728-1968; - an entity, other than an entity formed for the purpose of purchasing securities in this offering, in which the shareholders' equity is in excess of NIS 50 million; and - an individual fulfilling the conditions of Section 9 to the supplement to the Law for the Regulation of Investment Advisors and Portfolio Managers, 5755-1995, acting on its own account (for this matter, Section 9 to the supplement shall be referred to as "as an investor for the meaning of Section15A(b)(1) of the Securities Law 1968" instead of "as an eligible client for the meaning of this law").

-Any offeree of the securities offered hereby (an "Investor") in the State of Israel shall be required to submit written confirmation that it falls within the scope of one of the above criteria and that it is fully aware of the significance of being an Investor pursuant to the list above and he has given his consent (the "Consent"); an appeal to an Investor for the Consent shall not be considered as a public offering.
-This prospectus supplement will not be distributed or directed to investors in the State of Israel who do not fall within one of the above criteria.
+Offerees of the securities offered hereby, or the Investors, in the State of Israel shall be required to submit written confirmation that they fall within the scope of one of the above criteria, that they are fully aware of the significance of being an Investor pursuant to such criteria and that they have given their consent, or the Consent.
+An appeal to an Investor for the Consent shall not be considered a public offering.
+This prospectus will not be distributed or directed to Investors in the State of Israel who do not fall within one of the above criteria.